-Intrahepatic Cholestasis of Pregnancy (ICP) is a liver disorder that occurs in around one in 140 pregnancies in the UK, where the normal flow of bile out of the liver is reduced.
+Intrahepatic Cholestasis of Pregnancy (ICP), (formerly known as Obstetric Cholestasis or OC), is a liver disorder that occurs in around one in 140 pregnancies in the UK, where the normal flow of bile out of the liver is reduced.
 Chemicals in the bile called bile salts (also often referred to as bile acids) can then build up and ‘leak’ into the bloodstream.
 This causes affected women to have increased levels of bile salts in their blood.

 The condition is also characterised by itching, known as pruritus, which generally appears in the last three months of pregnancy (though can appear sooner).
 It is of variable severity and can be extremely distressing for the mother.
 Both the raised bile salts and pruritus completely disappear soon after the birth and generally do not appear to cause long-term health problems for mothers.

 There can be an increased risk of preterm delivery (both spontaneous and induced) and fetal distress.
 Some case studies have also reported stillbirth occurring near the end of pregnancy in women with he conditon and therefore it is essential that the condition is recognised and treated in time.

 At present, most obstetricians in the UK managing ICP pregnancies deliver babies early, at around 37 or 38 weeks.
 This is done because it is thought that it may help prevent the possibility of stillbirth.
 There have been no reports of any harmful effects to babies from ICP pregnancies once they have been delivered.

 We do not yet know what causes the restriction of the flow of bile from the liver in ICP.
 Evidence suggests that it is caused by a combination of hormonal, genetic and environmental factors such as:

 - ICP is more common in twin and triplet pregnancies, which are associated with higher levels of hormones.